Lumberscout/Documents/whitepaper.md

 **Market Size**

 Forest Products account for 5% of Gross World Product or 4 trillion USD in 2016.
 To put that in perspective, if you spent one USD per second, it would take you approximately 126,836 years to reach 4 trillion.
 According to U.N. statistics 33% of the world population currently depends on Forest Products for sustenance.
-Despite the importance of Forest Products to the global economy, novelties like “ride-sharing” services or “crypto-kitties” have distracted many to the fact that recent technological breakthroughs can entirely revolutionise established commodity-based industries.
-Lumberscout will redefine the Forest Products sector.
+Despite the importance of Forest Products to the global economy, novelties like ride-sharing services or crypto-kitties have distracted many to the fact that recent technological breakthroughs can entirely revolutionise established commodity-based industries.

 **Disruption**